nickjanssen/unsplash-search/README.md

 We don't use any tailwind modifications in our app, so I could have used the CDN build without having to setup postcss, autoprefixer and the tailwind CLI.
 However, Tailwind [explicitly recommends](https://tailwindcss.com/docs/installation#using-tailwind-via-cdn) installing through NPM to get benefits such as tree-shaking so I opted to go the extra mile here.

 #### Masonry vs CSS Grid
 I looked into using a Masonry grid like Unsplash is doing, but I found that it would take too much time to add to this project.
 Adding a proper Masonry is difficult as it requires a combination of CSS and JavaScript.
-The current solution, a CSS grid works well enough for this small scale app.
+The current solution, a CSS grid, works well enough for this small scale app.

 #### No list ids
 Lists currently compare against titles only, given the small scale of the app.
 In a real world app using ids is a more robust way.